 What are the global perspectives on a logistics career?

-How can I gain practical experience while studying for a Online logistics degree in Georgia?
+How can I gain practical experience while studying for a online logistics degree in Georgia?

-How do I choose the right concentration within a Online logistics degree program in Georgia?
+How do I choose the right concentration within a online logistics degree program in Georgia?

 Choosing the right concentration within an online logistics degree program in Georgia depends on your career goals and the state's industry demands.
-Georgia is a major logistics hub, especially around Atlanta's Hartsfield-Jackson airport and the Port of Savannah, which is the fastest-growing container port in the U.S., according to the Georgia Department of Economic Development.
+Georgia, home to one of the busiest ports in the U.S., the Port of Savannah, offers strong opportunities in supply chain management, transportation, and logistics technology.